AndreaFan123/project_retro/README.md

 </details>

 <details>
-  <summary> input </summary>
+  <summary> Complicated Form </summary>

 ## Design a input component that can be applied to different situations

 ### The problem

-When it comes to input, there are many different types of input.
-In order to design a input component that can be applied to multiple types, we need to consider the following things:
+When it comes to form, there are many different types of components.
+In order to design dynamic components that can be applied to multiple scenario, we need to consider the following things:

 - Types of input(checkbox, radio, text, number, email, password, etc.)
 - Warning / Success messages / icons
-- States of input (focus, valid, invalid, disabled, etc.)
+- States of input / select / buttons, etc (focus, valid, invalid, disabled, etc.)
 - Actions of input (onchange, onblur, onfocus, etc.)

-Following were the basic `registration information` that required user to fill in in my project:
+Following were the input / select / buttons, etc, `registration information` that required user to fill in in my project:

+- title (chip when big screen, select when small screen)
-- First name
+- First name (input)
-- Last name
+- Last name (input)
-- Email
+- Email (input)
-- confirm email
+- confirm email (input)
+- mobile with no country codes. (input)
-- Confirm password
+- Country (selector)
+- Preferred language (chip)
-- Phone number
+- gender (chip)
+- Birthday Month (selector)
+- Birthday Year (selector)

 But there won't be only one form in the project, there will be many different forms, following were the other forms that required user to fill in:

 `Contact form`:

+- title (chip when big screen, select when small screen)
-- First name
+- First name (input)
-- Last name
+- Last name (input)
-- Email
+- Email (input)
-- Phone number(with default country code)
+- Mobile with default country code (input)
-- member number
+- member number (input)
+- Enquiry (selector)
+- Details of enquiry (input)
+- Message (textarea)
+- image upload (input)

 `Campaign form`:

+- title (chip when big screen, select when small screen)
-- First name
+- First name (input)
-- Last name
+- Last name (input)
-- Email
-- Phone number(with default country code)
+- Mobile with default country code (input)
+- Email (input)
+- Type of event (selector)
+- Event Date (input)
+- Event Time (hr and min) (selector)
+- No. of Guests (chip)
-- Company Name
+- Company Name (input)
-- Budget
+- Budget (input)
+- Message (textarea)

 ## A standard input